List of senators of the Philippines

-The Senate of the Philippines is the upper house of Congress.
+The Senate of the Philippines is the upper house of the Philippine Congress.
 The Senate is composed of 24 senators, each elected to a six-year term, renewable once, under plurality-at-large voting: on each election, the voters vote for up to twelve candidates, with the twelve candidates the highest number of votes being elected in.

-Prior to 1916, the Philippine Assembly, from 1935 to 1941 the National Assembly and from 1978 to 1986 the Batasang Pambansa (National Legislature) was the sole house of the legislature.
-In periods where the legislature was bicameral, the upper house has always been called as the "Senate".
+Prior to 1916, the Philippine Assembly, from 1935 to 1941 the National Assembly, and from 1978 to 1986 the Batasang Pambansa (National Legislature) were the sole houses of the legislature.
+In periods where the legislature was bicameral, the upper house has always been called the "Senate."
 From 1972 to 1978 and from 1986 to 1987, the president possessed legislative powers.

+As of June 2025, a total of 254 officeholders have served in the Senate (including those currently serving).

 List

 Senators' terms are always for six years.
-Exceptions and details are:
+The exceptions and details are: